Lorazepam Oral / IM / IV (Ativan®)

 Respiratory Depression/Over-Sedation

-In patients who have been prescribed both lorazepam and an opioid (pain medication), extra care must be taken to watch for serious interactions.
-Signs of respiratory depression are slow, shallow breaths, which causes low oxygen levels in your blood.
+In patients who have been prescribed this medication and an opioid (pain medication), extra care must be taken to watch for serious interactions.
+Signs of respiratory depression are slow, shallow breaths, which cause low oxygen levels in your blood.
 Signs of over-sedation are mental confusion, having a hard time moving, muscle weakness, and having a hard time concentrating.
-If you or a caretaker notice any of these signs, call 911.
+If you or a caregiver notice any of these signs, call 911.

 Central Nervous System (CNS) Effects

-Because of how this medication works and its effects on neurotransmitters in the brain, lorazepam may cause drowsiness, fatigue, sedation, dizziness, and weakness.
+Because of how this medication works and its effects on neurotransmitters in the brain, it may cause drowsiness, fatigue, sedation, dizziness, and weakness.
 If these effects make it hard to carry out daily life, talk with your provider.
-If you or a caretaker notice you are having a hard time staying awake, or have shallow breathing, call 911 right away.
+If you or a caregiver notice you are having a hard time staying awake or have shallow breathing, call 911 right away.

 Sexual & Reproductive Concerns

-You should talk with your healthcare team prior to becoming pregnant or breastfeeding while receiving this medication.
+You should talk with your healthcare team before becoming pregnant or breastfeeding while receiving this medication.